 Letter from Dean VanderWyden About the Graduation Ceremony

 Your name has been included on a list of students who are close to completing requirements for graduation.
-If you are planning on completing your degree by December 2018, this message is meant for you.
+If you are planning on completing your degree by May or August 2019, this message is meant for you.
 If you are graduating later, please disregard these instructions—we'll get back to you!

-- mandatory meeting November 8 with Dean White regarding Commencement;
+- mandatory meeting on February 14 with Dean White regarding Commencement;

-- Professional Development Plan interview with the Career Development Office
+- exit interview with the Career Development Office

 - sessions regarding financial aid issues and Bar Exam preparation;

 - commencement ceremony, and the